 About

 Welcome to Otter Lake Woodwinds, where you’ll find the fruits of my labor (check back regularly for more added).
-I’m Jeff Burris, and I study how different makers craft their Native American Flutes and other woodwinds inspired by tradition.
+I’m Jeff Burris, and I’ve followed how different makers craft their Native American-style Flutes and other woodwinds inspired by tradition.

 Native American Flute Nest style